 Faint Object Camera And Spectrograph (FOCAS)

 Designed for high-sensitivity optical observations of faint celestial objects, this versatile instrument includes all of the fundamental modes of optical astronomy: imaging, spectroscopy, and polarimetry.
-Its multi-object spectrograph, which enables observations of the spectra of many objects at once, allows astronomers to determine the distance and detailed physical properties (e.g., chemical composition, mass, stellar population) of very faint celestial objects in far-distant galaxies.
+Its multi-object spectrograph, which enables observations of the spectra of about 50 objects at once, allows astronomers to determine the distance and detailed physical properties (e.g., chemical composition, mass, stellar population) of very faint celestial objects in far-distant galaxies.
 The data it produces contribute to an understanding of the origin and evolution of the Universe.

 Subaru Prime Focus Camera (Suprime-Cam)